 A separate ash catcher that is attached to the charcoal basket or sitting just by itself at the bottom is a must-have for cleaning in my opinion.

 Depending on the design I need one or two grill grates.
 I read that most 55 gallon drums have a 23″ diameter.
 There are may grill grates available in this size.
 From the Weber to many cheaper ones.

 I have even found some ceramic coated ones. if you have read any on my grill reviews you know that they are my favorite.

 Hardware For UDS Smoker

 There is not a lot of hardware you need.
 Just some easy to find and cheap bolt, nuts and washers.
-You will basically only need them to make the charcoal basket and as bracket for the grill grate.
+You will basically only need them to make the charcoal basket and as a bracket for the grill grate.

 UDS Smoker Paint

 Painting your UDS is optional, but I am planning on doing it just to make it look nicer and to protect it from rusting.
-I am using heat resistant spray paint to paint my barrel grill every year but am not sure if this is the type to use for my UDS.
+I am using heat resistant spray paint to paint my barrel grill every year but I am not sure if this is the type to use for my UDS.

-I maybe have to look at an other option and maybe a quality that is more suited for heavier used grills like the UDS
+I maybe have to look at another option and maybe a quality that is more suited for heavier used grills like the UDS

 More Things I am considering